 In addition, the NHTSA released a report recently showing U.S. roads are noticeably more dangerous in the COVID era than they were before.
 For all road users, the number of people who died who tested positive for alcohol went from 21.3 percent before March 16 to 26.9 percent during the COVID-19 public health emergency (NHTSA’s data collection for this study ended in mid-July 2020).

 The presence of cannabinoids went from 21.4 to 31.2 percent.
 Opioids?
 From 7.6 to 12.9 percent.
 Overall, vehicle drivers showed “significantly higher overall drug prevalence during the public health emergency with 64.7 percent testing positive for at least one active drug compared to 50.8 percent before the public health emergency began,” NHTSA said.
 When broken down by sex, males were more likely to have positive results in any of these three categories than females.
-Also, positive rates were higher on weekends than weekdays.
+Also, positive rates were higher on weekends than on weekdays.

 A driver who is speeding or under the influence is putting themselves, their passengers, and other people at serious risk.
 Speeding is negligence.
-If you were hurt in a crash with a motorist who was going at an excessive rate of speed, you can hold them legally liable for your injuries, including for medical bills, lost wages, pain and suffering, and other damages.
+If you were hurt in a crash with a motorist who was going at an excessive rate of speed, you can hold them legally liable for your injuries, including medical bills, lost wages, pain and suffering, and other damages.

 Get Help From a Car Accident Lawyer in Oakland